daniele-frade/42sp-cursus/04_born2beroot/guide/born2beroot_guide.md

     - HTTP proxy: `blank`
     - Choose software to install: `SSH server` and `standard system utilities`
     - Install the GRUB loader: `Yes` ⇒ `/dev/sda…`
+    - Check your VM partitions: `lsblk`
 <br>

 ### Part 04: Sudo Configuration
 <br>

+All of the following configurations are recommended to be done with root user privileges.

 1. Install sudo: `apt install sudo`